Philosophy

 Democracy:

-The aim of the school is to provide a setting in Free to be sillywhich students are independent, trusted and are treated as responsible people who have a full and equal voice in every aspect of their learning.
-All of the decisions affecting a student’s education and the school as a whole are made on a one person, one vote basis at the bi-weekly School Meeting.
+The aim of our program is to provide a setting in which students are independent, trusted and are treated as responsible people who have a full and equal voice in every aspect of their learning.
+All of the decisions affecting a student’s education and the community as a whole are made on a one person, one vote basis at the weekly School Meeting.
 Together with staff, students make important decisions about finances, plans, hiring and firing of staff, along with setting standards of ethical behavior.
 They learn through trial and error, how to make a case for what they want, how to give and take, and what it feels like to be in the minority as well as the majority.

 Justice:

-The Judicial Committee is a rotating group of peers, an elected clerk and a staff member who meet daily to settle disputes on a case-by-case basis.
-In this way, students are encouraged to seek resolve for situations which jeopardize their rights within the school and to do Reading togethertheir part in upholding the school laws which are essential to maintaining an atmosphere of trust, respect and fairness.
-Through transparency of the school rules via the Sunset Sudbury School Law Book and with direct participation in its creation, students become empowered in making sensible choices for themselves and their community.
-The law book is the container, which gives the school the structure necessary to hold a space for individual freedom, balanced with responsible actions toward the community and oneself.
+The Judicial Committee is a rotating group of peers (two fellow students and a staff member) who meet daily to settle disputes on a case-by-case basis.
+In this way, students are encouraged to seek resolution for situations that they feel jeopardize their rights within the community.
+Also, they are called upon to do their part in upholding the community laws which are essential to maintaining an atmosphere of trust, respect, and fairness.
+Through transparency of the community rules via the Sunset Sudbury Law Book and with direct participation in its creation, students become empowered in making sensible choices for themselves and their community.
+The law book is the container, which gives the community the structure necessary to hold a space for individual freedom, balanced with responsible actions toward the community and oneself.